-Our discussion and analysis in this Quarterly Report on Form 10-O, our 2021 Annual Report on Form 10-K, our other reports that we file with the Securities and Exchange Commission (the "SEC"), our press releases and in public statements of our officers and corporate spokespersons contain "forward-looking" statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Private Securities Litigation Reform Act of 1995.
+Our discussion and analysis in this Quarterly Report on Form 10-Q ("Quarterly Report"), our Annual Report on Form 10-K for the fiscal year ended September 30, 2021 (the "2021 Form 10-K"), our other reports that we file with the Securities and Exchange Commission (the "SEC"), our press releases and in public statements of our officers and corporate spokespersons contain "forward-looking" statements within the meaning of Section 27A of the Securities Act of 1934, as amended (the "Exchange Act"), and the Private Securities Act of 1934, as amended (the "Exchange Act"), and the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements give our or our officers' current expectations or forecasts of future events.
-You can Act, in the intervale securities Linguistic Reform Actor 1995.
-Yoward-looking statements give our of our officers' current expectations of intervelses of future events.
-Four can also identify forward-looking statements by discussions of strategy, "intend," "estimate," "believe," "continue," "predict," "potential," "project," "should," "could," "likely, "future," "target," "forecast," "goal," "observe," and "strategy" or the negative thereof or variations thereon or similar terminology relating to the uncertainty of future events or outcomes.
-Any expectations based on these forwardlooking statements are subject to risks and uncertainties and other important factors.
-Some factors that could cause actual results to differ materially from those anticipated include, among others, future economic conditions, including changes in the markets in which we operate; changes in demand for our services and products; our revenue and operating performance; difficulties in successfully executing our growth initiatives; difficulties in executing on our strategic efforts with respect to our material and substrate business segment; the effects of competition in the markets in which we operate, including the adverse impact of competitive product announcements or new entrants into our markets and transfers of resources by competitors into our markets; the cyclical nature of the semiconductor industry; pricing and gross profit pressures; control of costs and expenses; risks associated with new technologies and the impact on our business; legislative, regulatory, and competitive developments in markets in which we operate; possible future claims, litigation or enforcement actions and the results of any such claim, litigation, or enforcement action; business interruptions, including those related to the COVID-19 pandemic and the cybersecurity incident that occurred in April 2021; the potential impacts of the COVID-19 pandemic, including ongoing logistical and supply chain challenges, and any future pandemic on our business operations, financial results and financial position; the severity, magnitude and duration of the COVID-19 pandemic, including impacts of the pandemic and of businesses' and governments' responses to the pandemic on our operations and personnel; the resolution of our cybersecurity incident and related costs; risks of future cybersecurity incidents; and other circumstances and risks identified in this Quarterly Report or referenced from time to time in our filings with the SEC.
-The occurrence of the events described, and the achievement of expected results, depend on many events, some or all of which are not predictable or within our control.
-These and many other factors could affect Amtech's future operating results and financial condition and could cause actual results to differ materially from expectations based on forward-looking statements made in this document or elsewhere by Amtech or on its behalf.
+You can identify these statements by the fact that they do not relate strictly to historical or current events.
+You can also identify forward-looking statements by discussions of strategy, plans or intentations of management.
+We have tried, wherever possible, to identify such statements by using words such as "may," "plan," "anticipate," "seek," "will," "expect," "intend," "estimate," "believe," "continue," "predict," "potential," "project," "should," "would," "could," "likely," "future," "target," "forecast," "goal," "observe," and "strategy" or the negative thereof or variations thereon or similar terminology relating to the uncertainty of future events or outcomes.
+Any expectations based on these forward-looking statements are subject to risks and uncertainties and other important factors.
+Some factors that could cause actual results to differ materially from those anticipated include, among others, future economic conditions, including changes in the markets in which we operate; changes in demand for our services and products; our revenue and operating performance; difficulties in successfully executing our growth initiatives; difficulties in executing on our strategic efforts with respect to our material and substrate business segment; the effects of competition in the markets in which

 You should not place undue reliance on these forward-looking statements.
 We cannot guarantee that any forward-looking statement will be realized, although we believe that the expectations reflected in the forward-looking statements are reasonable as of the date of this Quarterly Report.
 Achievement of future results is subject to events out of our control, risks, uncertainties and potentially inaccurate assumptions.
-The Annual Report on Form 10-K that we filed with the SEC for the year ended September 30, 2021 listed various important factors that could affect Amtech's future operating results and financial condition and could cause actual results to differ materially from historical results and expectations based on forward-looking statements made in this document or elsewhere by Amtech or on its behalf.
+The 2021 Form 10-K listed various important factors that could affect Amtech's future operating results and financial condition and could cause actual results to differ materially from historical results and expectations based on forward-looking statements made in this document or elsewhere by Amtech or on its behalf.
 These factors can be found under the heading "Item 1A.
-Risk Factors" in our 2021 Annual Report on Form 10-K and investors should refer to them as well as the additional risk factors identified in this Quarterly Report.
+Risk Factors" in our 2021 Form 10-K and investors should refer to them as well as the additional risk factors identified in this Quarterly Report.
 Because it is not possible to predict or identify all such factors, any such list cannot be considered a complete set of all potential risks or uncertainties.